ElliotBadinger/claude-desktop-debian/README.md

 ### Updating for New Releases

-The script automatically detects system architecture and downloads the appropriate version.
-If Claude Desktop's download URLs change, update the `CLAUDE_DOWNLOAD_URL` variables in `build.sh`.
+- The build script automatically detects system architecture and downloads the appropriate version.
+If Claude Desktop's download URLs change, update the `CLAUDE_DOWNLOAD_URL` variables in [build.sh](build.sh:1).
+- Continuous delivery: A nightly CI job checks the upstream Windows installer for a new version.
+When a new version is detected, it creates a new git tag `vX.Y.Z`, which triggers the release workflow to build and publish RPMs for Fedora 40/41 on x86_64 and aarch64.

 ## Acknowledgments